 The image window can be split into up to four coupled sections.
 With the ‘Channels’ toolbar it is then possible to assign different display parameters to each sub-window.
 Hence, it is possible to visualize the same part of the image with different color channels, overlays, and contrasts.
-Furthermore, it is possible to open two different images, e.g., from subsequent tissue sections, in two viewer software instances which can also be coupled for panning and zooming.
+Furthermore, it is possible to open two different images, e.g., from subsequent tissue sections, in two VSViewer software instances that can also be coupled for panning and zooming.

 Any view can be exported into standard image file formats (TIFF, JPG, BMP, GIF) as a snapshot.
 Snapshots may contain additional data such as a magnification ruler, annotations, FOV indications, and even a comment.
 Additionally, extracts of the image can be interactively defined or by their coordinates, and they can then be saved as a separate image.

 MetaSystems has designed a smart scanning workflow of hybridization and imaging tools to be integrated in the routine workflow of the pathology lab.
 Core of this solution is the combination of dedicated DNA probes for tissue sections with the innovative scanning facilitated by the Metafer software, merged to a flexible and robust slide scanning with many options.

 The integrated scanning system managed by the Metafer SCAN software automatically generates virtual slides in brightfield and fluorescence, acquires high resolution FISH images and provides an automatic score.
 Equipped with an automated bar code reader and the robust SlideFeeder x80 for up to 800 samples, it can be operated in a 24/7 mode.

 - As initial step a digital brightfield, e.g. H&E slide is generated.
 The pathologist calls up the digital slide and selects on screen the tumor region on the virtual slide that needs to be FISH-scored.